Best Practices for Peak Season Ecommerce Selling

 To recap, there is a lot of planning needed to ensure your holiday season fulfillment goes as smoothly as possible.
 This must be done in tandem with your fulfillment partners to get on the same page with the people who will be executing your strategy.

-Consumers spent $861 billion in online sales in 2020, that’s a 40% increase from years prior.
-It’s expected the industry will continue to be at pre-pandemic levels again this year.
-The supply chain is under a lot of pressure and there will inevitably be delays.
+The ecommerce industry has been booming for the last 10 years and it’s not slowing down.
+The entire supply chain is under a lot of pressure to match this growth and there will inevitably be delays.
 Partner with your 3PL to get visibility and work with them to set proper expectations with your customers.

 A Holiday Preparation Checklist for Sellers